 RT: Did he react to the book yet?

 SBM: He was persuaded by it and wrote a wonderful blurb.
 But at first we spent five days going back and forth by e-mail; he asked me countless questions.
 If you look at the hieroglyphs, the language is classic and simple.
 But it’s shocking how much has been read into the Pyramid Texts in the magic spell translations, how much distortion there is.
 In the actual text there’s no violence—but in the translations, simple words are made to seem violent.
 I was pointing these things out to Roger, and showing him Arabic parallels in vocabulary throughout (making connections with Egypt today).
-For example, that the word “anq” is the Arabic word for “neck,” and “doesn’t it look like the cavity of the spine, the Ankh sign?”

 For me the first layer in the text is poetry, the second is nature.
 As a naturalist, one of the true delights of working with hieroglyphs is that you are looking at very subtle observations of the natural world.
 And that desert world is so vivid, that silence in the desert.
 I was listening to a lecture by one of the professors at Columbia who recently proved Einstein’s theory by discovering gravitational waves in space.
 He was talking about how you see things differently in the desert, how he was able to make his discoveries by spending time in the Nevada desert.
 He said you see stars so vividly there, what you see are patterns—which is so much the Egyptian way of thinking.
 In the desert world, things really are pronounced.
 I always think of the hare in hieroglyphs.
 The hare is a large animal that seems to arise suddenly from the ground; it is the color of the desert ground.
 It is the verb “to be.”
 The animal itself is motion, being.
 As though existence is being in motion.
 It is also the motion of the stars: the stars are racing by.
 The hare with a star is the word for “hour” in hieroglyphs, and it is also the word for “priest,” because the priest is the watcher of the skies and the stars.
 The Egyptian priests were creating the model of time we use, the calendrical model of time.
 They did it by minute observation of the rising of stars, which shifts day by day.